Huzzy619/csv_task/README.md

 ```

 `Note`
-    If the ouput file is open in any editor, aand you attempt to run main.py with the same csv file again, it will throw a PermissionError.
+    If the ouput file is open in any editor, and you attempt to run main.py with the same csv file again, it will throw a PermissionError.
     Endeavour to close any open file before repeating the procedure if you have to.

 ```bash